NTIG-Uppsala/trayls/README.md

 ## Definition of Done (DoD)

-- Review the code line by line
-- At least 2 other contributors have to approve the commit
-- Coding standard met
+- Make sure the code is readable and concise, add preferably comments to a function that is not directly clear.
+- Run the program successfully without any errors if possible.
+- Make sure that the product is presentable on every friday.
+- Titles and comments for commits need to be short and clear.
-- Get approval from Product Owner
+- Receive approval from Product Owner and another contributor when pushing a new commit.
+- Move over the corresponding post-it note to done.
-- DoD met
+- DoD requirements need to be met.